 We enjoyed the opportunity to talk to teachers at Morning Star School, a Catholic school specializing in serving students with special needs.
 “We have kids with so many different gifts,” described Principal Jean Barnes.
 “They have so many gifts and talents that never were uncovered before because the focus [before they came here] was so much on ‘you can’t read, you can’t read, you can’t read,’ that they weren’t able to develop all of the gifts that God gave them.”

 For another private school story, check out our interview with North Florida School of Special Education, “the happiest place on earth,” here.

 Whether your child wants to accelerate his or her learning or needs a quieter environment in which to focus, you may be interested in giving virtual school a try.
 Any Florida student can take courses through Florida Virtual School, full time or part time, free of charge.
 Other free online learning options are also available, such as Florida Connections Academy and Florida Online School.

 Homeschooling is another school option in Florida and all other states.
 Homeschooling is the process of parents educating students at home.
 As both technology and school choices have spread in Florida, homeschooling is an increasingly popular choice with more support than ever.

-Florida will celebrate National School Choice Week 2020 with a record-breaking 4,992 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/florida/.
+Florida celebrated National School Choice Week 2020 with a record-breaking 4,992 events and activities across the state.
+Click the button below to learn more about school choice in Florida.